falarica/presto-gateway/presto-gateway-docs/prestoui.md

 Presto Gateway UI provides an easy web interface for managing multiple presto clusters for the Gateway.
 For users, it provides single interface to see their query across different PrestoSQL/DB clusters.

 # Login
 Presto Gateway supports user authentication.
-If authentication is not enabled, just provide username to login to the webui.
+If authentication is not enabled, just provide username to login to the WebUI.
 ![Alt text](images/login.png?raw=true "Login")

 # DashBoard